mirage/mirage-www/tmpl/htcaml-part1.md

-In this post I introduce [HTCaML](http://www.github.com/samoht/htcaml), and I will explain how to use it to quickly generate static HTML pages.
-HTCaML is composed of two main parts:
+In this post I introduce [HTCaML](http://www.github.com/samoht/htcaml) and explain how to use it to generate static HTML from within OCaml applications.
+It consists of:

-* a quotation mechanism to embed XHTML trees into an OCaml program
+* a quotation mechanism to embed XML into an OCaml program.
 * a syntax extension to auto-generate boilerplate HTML definitions from OCaml type definitions.

 !!HTML quotations